alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 Compared to the results obtained previously, the reconstructions acheived with this hybrid approach are very accurate and represent a significant improvement in protein structure prediction.
 The innovative learning inversion framework demontrates great potential as a methodology for structural learning; in this framework data fragmentation emerges equally as a viable alternative to convetional sequence length management through padding or masking.

-On the other hand, there is a risk of overfitting to local patterns and obliterate the larger context, largely dependent on the chosen size of the subsequences and the diversity of the dataset.
-Additionally, the overall complexity of the framework may complicate model interpretability and scalability.
+However, this approach is not without limitations.
+One notable concern is the risk of overfitting to local patterns at the expense of capturing broader structural context.
+This issue is strongly influenced by the chosen subsequence length and the diversity of the training dataset.
+The overall complexity of the framework may also hinder model interpretability and limit its scalability.
+In particular, when applied to larger proteins comprising thousands of residues, increasing the minimum chunk length can lead to a substantial expansion of the training dataset — growing quadratically with sequence length due to the rise in pairwise distance computations.

-**something to add here ?**

 ## 7.3 Additional diagnostic experiments